-Exploring current research into growing future high-end fashion in the laboratory, Tissue engineered luxuries showcases in-progress experiments alongside propositions for what we may be able to grow in years to come.
-Presented as a fashion showroom counter, the installation introduces visitors to research that is currently happening in the labs at King's College, and asks them whether they would buy their own cultured couture.
+Exploring current research into growing future high-end fashion in the laboratory, Tissue engineered luxuries showcased in-progress experiments alongside propositions for what we may be able to grow in years to come.
+Presented as a fashion showroom counter, the installation introduced visitors to current research from labs at King's College, and asked them whether they would buy their own cultured couture.

 The goal of tissue engineering technology is to grow replacement tissues, and ultimately organs, to repair the body.
-Tissue engineered luxuries offers up a radically different set of applications, exploring possible ways that the techniques might be harnessed to grow goods such as ethical ivory or cruelty free leather.The installation explores whether the use of a technology, first and foremost designed to save lives, might also acceptable for use in a commercial field.
+Tissue engineered luxuries offered up a radically different set of applications, exploring possible ways that the techniques might be harnessed to grow goods such as ethical ivory or cruelty free leather.The installation explored whether the use of a technology, first and foremost designed to save lives, might also be acceptable for use in a commercial field.

-In addition to the physical pieces on display, objects that present a potential future where fashion is grown and not made, there is a live project website.
-This website will showcase all the research behind the current work in the lab, whilst also projecting into the future – offering a fictitious ecommerce site where visitors can design and order their ideal cultured couture pieces.
-Through this online platform audience members are asked to engage with the science of tissue engineering and leave feedback on how they feel about its use, both for regenerative medicine purposes and future commercial applications.
+In addition to the physical pieces on display, objects that present a potential future where fashion is grown and not made, there was a live project website.
+This website showcased all the research behind the current work in the lab, whilst also projecting into the future – offering a fictitious ecommerce site where visitors can design and order their ideal cultured couture pieces.
+Through this online platform audience members were asked to engage with the science of tissue engineering and leave feedback on how they felt about its use, both for regenerative medicine purposes and future commercial applications.